philc/book-notes/zero to one - peter thiel.md

     too little: founders only sell when they have no more concrete visions for the company, in which case the acquirer probably overpaid; definite founders with robust plans don't sell, which means the offer wasn't high enough."
+  * The benefits of monopolies
+    * Perfectly competitive businesses do not have surplus to innovate or focus on research.
+The reward of a decade of monopoly profits provides incentive to innovate.
+    * "Creative monopolists give customers more choices by adding entirely new categories of abundance to the world.
+Creative monopolies aren't just good for the rest of society; they're powerful engines for making it better."
+    * In a static market, monopolies collect rent at the expense of consumers.
+But in the real world they are innovating and creating new markets.
+    * "The history of progress is a history of better monopoly businesses replacing incumbents."
+  * You want to dominate a market for years, collecting monopoly profits.
+To do so you don't necessarily need to be first; that's a tactic.
+You do need to be the last significant innovation.
+  * "When people lack concrete plans to carry out, they use formal rules to assemble a portfolio of various options", rather than bringing about a definite vision.
+    * "Would-be entrepreneurs are told that nothing can be known in advance: we're supposed to listen to what customers say they want, make nothing more than a 'minimum viable product,' and iterate our way to success."
   * "It's better to think of distribution as something essential to the design of your product.
 If you've invented something new but you haven't invented an effective way to sell it, you have a bad business -- no matter how good the product."
+  * There are many secrets.
+Just dream of all that we don't have today -- you'll find ideas like Uber, Airbnb.
+  * "On the bus or off the bus" -- regarding consultants: "Anyone who doesn't own stock options or draw a regular salary from your company is fundamentally misaligned.
+At the margin, they'll be biased to claim value in the near term, not help you create more in the future.
+That's why hiring consultants doesn't work."
+  * Why should someone join you instead of FAANG?
+"The only good answers are specific to your company, so you won't find them in this book.
+But there are two general kinds of good answers: answers about your mission and answers about your team."
+    * "Be the Google of 1999, not the Google of 2014" when pitching candidates.
+  * "Great companies have secrets: specific reasons for success that other people don't see."
+Cleantech companies based their plans on excitement and broadly recognized need for clean energy, not an actual, specific secret insight.

 * Preface
   * 0 to 1 is a new innovation.
 1 to n is "adding more of something familiar."
   * "The single most powerful pattern I have noticed is that successful people find value in unexpected